nortontruter/infracoders-workshop/Cloud.md

 Simplest solution:

+* create a new access key in your account https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credential
 * set credentials once in script (e.g. via ~/.bashrc or in ./aws.creds) and source that script in your environment
-* naturally used from Packer if it can't find builder 'access_key' parameter
+* these environment variables are naturally used by Packer (see [Packer Amazon AMI Builder Authentication](https://www.packer.io/docs/builders/amazon.html#authentication))
-* in Vagrant set these keys in the AWS provider object
+* in Vagrant set these keys in the AWS provider object (see [Vagrant AWS Plugin])
 ```
 config.vm.provider :aws do |aws, override|
   aws.access_key_id             = ENV['AWS_ACCESS_KEY']